rbertolusso/intubate/README.md

-If you find yourself at loss regarding the legality of the above and/or of why I am disclosing this information, please know that *someone* (I cannot tell the name but *trust* me that he/she is *very* well connected and knows *everything* about these *things*), informed me recently that "to have an *Undisclosed Evil Plan of World Domination*" is OK (well... he/she really said "is acceptable") "as long as you disclose *that you have one* and clearly specify *The Stages*, which can be non-specific but need to include wording that warns about the existence of *The Bait* and *The Trap* in case these *resources* are plan to be used".
-The rationale is that "even if the regulatory agencies understand that they should protect the common citizen from being abused to *the full extent of their abilities*, full disclosure of *The Evil Plan* could prove unacceptably counterproductive to the successful fulfillment of *World Domination* by an *Evil Organization*".
+If you find yourself at loss regarding the legality of the above and/or of why I am disclosing this information, please know that *someone* (I cannot tell the name but *trust me* that he/she is *very well connected* and knows *everything* about *these things*), informed me recently that "to have an *Undisclosed Evil Plan of World Domination*" is OK (well... he/she really said "is acceptable") "as long as you disclose *that you have one* and clearly specify *The Stages*", which can be non-specific but need to include wording that "warns about the existence of *The Bait* and *The Trap* in case these *resources* are planned to be utilized at some point".
+The rationale is that "even if the *Regulatory Agencies* share the public's concern and are fully aware of the common misconception according to which they should protect, to *the full extent of their abilities*, the unaware citizen from being abused, full disclosure of *The Evil Plan* could prove unacceptably counterproductive to the successful fulfillment of *World Domination* by an *Evil Organization*" that, by the way, "*also pays taxes* and thus deserves *reasonable protection* to conduct its business".
 This solution, albeit non perfect, is considered "a fair compromise that protects, to some extent, the rights of everybody involved".